 Pacesetters at National Championships

-03.07.2017 | Bill Madsen
+02.11.2019 | Bill Madsen

 A talented artist as well as a ski racer, Laurenne Ross is one of the most dynamic athletes on and off the snow with incredible talent on violin, piano, guitar, vocals and as a visual artist.
 Born in Edmonton, Alberta, Ross cut her teeth at a small local hill but headed to the Canadian Rockies on weekends, where she raced her Dad (a former alpine racer) to the lodge.
 A creative to the core who is a seasoned vet when it comes to creating both visual beauties in the classroom and beauty in the form of arcs on the snow, the only question now is just how much more beauty Ross can create as she finds her consistent home back on the podium.

 A Minnesota native, Claire Brown grew up racing under the lights at Buck Hill before joining the University of Denver Pioneers eventually going on to take home 24 career FIS wins.
 At the University of Denver, she earned NCAA All-American honors and helped her team win two National Championships.
-After graduating with a degree in finance and marketing, she relocated to Park City and now enters her seventh season as Publisher at Ski Racing Media.
+After graduating with a degree in finance and marketing, she relocated to Park City and now enters her eighth season as Publisher at Ski Racing Media.